-- If a packet is received from a vIST trunk port, it is not forwarded to an active SMLT group in order to prevent network loops. - After a packet is received, the system performs a look-up on the forwarding database.
-If an entry exists, and if the entry was learned locally from the SMLT or through the vIST as a remote SMLT, it is forwarded to the local port (the packet must not be sent to the vIST for forwarding unless there is no local connection).
-Unknown and Broadcast packets flood out all ports that are members of this VLAN. - For load sharing purposes in an SMLT configuration, the switch obeys the MLT traffic distribution algorithm.
+- If a packet is received from an interswitch trunk port, it is not forwarded to an active SMLT group in order to prevent network loops. - After a packet is received, the system performs a look-up on the forwarding database.
+If an entry exists, and if the entry was learned locally from the SMLT or through the IST as a remote SMLT, it is forwarded to the local port (the packet must not be sent to the IST for forwarding unless there is no local connection).
+Unknown and Broadcast packets flood out all ports that are members of this VLAN.

+For load sharing purposes in an SMLT configuration, the Virtual Services Platform 9000 obeys the MLT traffic distribution algorithm.